-6. Pharmaceutical aspects
+6. Pharmaceutical aspects Back to top Route of administration: Oral

-Route of administration: Oral Formulation: Mercaptopurine 50mg tablets Mercaptopurine 20mg/ml oral suspension (Xaluprine®) Mercaptopurine 10mg tablets (unlicensed import) Administration details: The tablets should be swallowed whole and not split / crushed.
+Formulation: Azathioprine 25mg and 50mg tablets Administration details: The tablets should be swallowed whole and not split / crushed.
 Can be taken either with or without food, but patients should standardise which method is chosen.
 Tablets should be taken at least 1 hour before or 2 hours after milk or dairy products.
-Taking with or after food may relieve nausea, however the oral absorption of mercaptopurine may be reduced.
-Consideration should be given to monitoring therapeutic efficacy more closely if patient is taking mercaptopurine consistently with food.
-For mercaptopurine oral suspension, the bottle should be shaken vigorously for at least 30 seconds to ensure the suspension is well mixed.
-Other important information: Mercaptopurine is cytotoxic.
-It is recommended that it is handled following local recommendations for the handling and disposal of cytotoxic agents.
-Mercaptopurine tablets and oral suspension are not bioequivalent with respect to peak plasma concentration; increased haematological monitoring is advised if switching between formulations.
-When prescribing mercaptopurine, remain vigilant with regards to the similarity in name with mercaptamine.
+Taking with or after food may relieve nausea, however the oral absorption of azathioprine may be reduced.
+Consideration should be given to monitoring therapeutic efficacy more closely if patient is taking azathioprine consistently with food.
+Other important information: Providing the film coating of azathioprine tablets remains intact, there is no risk or additional precautions required when handling tablets.
+Azathioprine is cytotoxic.
+It is recommended that they are handled following local recommendations for the handling and disposal of cytotoxic agents.